 For example, large mining facilities might not want to run PoE cables and repeaters along their perimeter fence, but they still want to have evidence if someone climbs the fence due to the high risk of injury.

-Video only vs. audio and video
+Video only cameras vs. audio and video

 Security cameras that record audio and video are available on the market.
 They provide a lot of useful context to situations.
 This includes many incidents that might not be foreseen ahead of time when installing your business security cameras.